pkafel/falcon/README.md

 We are using awesome json-diff lib that you can find here:
 [json-diff](https://github.com/pkafel/json-diff)
+For more information about technology please visit our [wiki](https://bitbucket.org/pkafel/falcon/wiki/Home)

 ### Lets make it clear ###
 * this repo is **just a frontend** (even if with logic) !